India’s Act East Policy focuses on water connectivity

 This economic relationship has now transformed into strategic cooperation drawn from “a common belief in democracy, in pluralism, in an open society.”
 “The security ties are based on a shared commitment to a peaceful, open, stable and rule-based order in the Indo-Pacific and beyond.”
 “Within a decade, the India-Japan partnership is today seen in Asia, perhaps the world, as one of the most natural and close.”
 He pointed out that “the awarding of the Padma Vibhushan to former Prime Minister Shinzo Abe on 26 January was symbolic of the journey.”

-India and Japan recently signed an agreement for Specified Skilled Workers to cover “fourteen trades” including “fisheries; agriculture; food services; food & beverage manufacturing; lodging; aviation; auto maintenance; ship-building and ship related industry; construction; electric & electronic information; industrial machinery manufacturing; material processing and building cleaning.”
-Japan is also partnering India in building the 20 km, four-lane bridge between Dhubri in Assam and Phulbari in Meghalaya.
-Besides the North East, Tokyo has undertaken a number of connectivity initiatives in India, including mega projects like the Mumbai-Ahmedabad High Speed Rail, the Western Dedicated Freight Corridor (DFC), the Delhi-Mumbai Industrial Corridor, the Chennai-Bengaluru Industrial Corridor (CBIC).
+India and Japan recently signed an agreement for Specified Skilled Workers to cover “fourteen trades” including “fisheries; agriculture; food services; food & beverage manufacturing; lodging; aviation; auto maintenance; ship-building and ship-related industry; construction; electric & electronic information; industrial machinery manufacturing; material processing and building cleaning.”
+Japan is also partnering with India in building the 20 km, a four-lane bridge between Dhubri in Assam and Phulbari in Meghalaya.
+Besides the North East, Tokyo has undertaken a number of connectivity initiatives in India, including mega projects like the Mumbai-Ahmedabad High-Speed Rail, the Western Dedicated Freight Corridor (DFC), the Delhi-Mumbai Industrial Corridor, the Chennai-Bengaluru Industrial Corridor (CBIC).

 India-Japan Defence and Security Partnership